erg-lang/erg/doc/EN/syntax/type/05_inheritance.md

 Inheritance allows you to define a new class that adds functionality or specialization to an existing class.
 Inheritance is similar to inclusion in a trait.
 The inherited class becomes a subtype of the original class.

+`Inherit` is a function that defines an inherited class.
+The type on the left side is called subclass and the argument type of `Inherit` on the right side is called superclass.

 ```python
 NewInt = Inherit Int
 NewInt.